-She has trained and coached dozens of players who have gone onto play at major University Soccer programs across the nation.
-In addition she has coached CIF-SS Players of the Year, NSCAA high school All Americans, collegiate All Americans, NWSL, WUSA and WPS All Stars, WPS Rookie of the Year, MAC Hermann Award winners, players who have played professionally overseas, players who have played for the Mexican National Team, and US National Team in Olympic and World Cup competition.
+She has trained and coached hundreds of players who have gone onto play at major university soccer programs across the nation.
+In addition, she has coached CIF-SS Players of the Year, NSCAA high school All-Americans, collegiate All-Americans, NWSL, WUSA and WPS All Stars, WPS Rookie of the Year, MAC Hermann Award winners, players who have played professionally overseas, players who have played for the Mexican National Team, and US National Team in Olympic and World Cup competition.

-In her eleven years at Rio Hondo, 87 players have been recognized as All-Conference athletes, 8 have been named as the Conference MVP or Defensive/Offensive Player of the Year by the Conference coaches, 3 United Soccer Coaches/NSCAA Scholar-All-Americans, one USC/NSCAA National Scholar Athlete of the Year, 12 CCCAA Scholar Athletes, 2 USC/NSCAA All-Americans and 5 players have been the Rio Hondo Female Athlete of the year.
-Tanaka was named Conference Coach of the Year in 2014, 2015 and 2017.
+In her 12 years at Rio Hondo, 95 players have been recognized as all-conference athletes, a record 10 players have been named as the conference MVP or Defensive/Offensive Player of the Year by the conference coaches, three United Soccer Coaches (USC)/NSCAA Scholar-All-Americans, one USC/NSCAA National Scholar Athlete of the Year, 18 CCSCA Scholar Athletes, two USC/NSCAA All-Americans and six players have been the Rio Hondo Female Athlete of the Year.
+Tanaka has been named Conference Coach of the Year in 2014, 2015, 2017 and 2019.

-In those 10 years, 90 percent of Rio Hondo sophomores have transferred a record number of players to universities or were accepted into a professional program such as a nursing RN program.
+Under Tanaka’s leadership, 88 percent of Rio Hondo sophomores have transferred to universities or were accepted into professional programs such as a nursing RN program.
 Many of the players received athletic or academic scholarships and continued their collegiate soccer careers.
-The team had a 100 percent transfer rate for sophomores in 2013, 2014 and 2016 leading the nation in transfer percentage.
+The Roadrunner women had an incredible 100 percent transfer rate for sophomores in 2013, 2014 and 2016 and continues to be one of the top programs in the nation in transfer percentage.

-Tanaka has been a staff and age group head coach for the Region IV –ODP/Olympic Development Program (representing the 14 western states) program, working there since 2003 and previous to that coached for Cal South's ODP program for many years.
-At the club level, she has coached for the Irvine Strikers, So Cal/Cerritos Infinity, NHB FC and the San Diego Surf.
+Tanaka has been a staff and age group head coach for the Region IV –ODP/Olympic Development Program (representing the 14 western states) program, working there since 2003 and previous to that, coached for Cal South's ODP program for many years.
+At the club level, she has coached for the San Diego Surf, Irvine Strikers, So Cal/Cerritos Infinity and NHB FC.

-She coached high school for 5 years at Chadwick School winning 2 CIF-SS Girl’s Soccer Championships, 3 Prep League Championships and was named the CIF-SS Coach of the Year twice in 2004 and 2005.
-Her overall record during this 5 year span was 82-13-15 with an impressive 56 shutouts and 320 goals scored.
+She coached high school for five years at Chadwick School winning two CIF-SS Girl’s Soccer Championships, three Prep League Championships and was named the CIF-SS Coach of the Year twice in 2004 and 2005.
+Her overall record during this five-year span was 82-13-15 with an impressive 56 shutouts and 320 goals scored.

 She is a strong believer in the benefits of higher education.
 She holds two graduate degrees and continues to search out higher education opportunities.
-Jennifer completed the 200 hour registered yoga teacher (RYT200) program and is a certified instructor from Yoga Alliance.
-She earned her first Masters of Arts in Business Leadership from Chapman University and completed the second graduate degree, a Masters of Science in Physical Education.
+Coach Tanaka completed the 200-hour registered yoga teacher (RYT200) program and is a certified instructor from Yoga Alliance.
+Tanaka earned her first Masters of Arts in Business Leadership from Chapman University and completed the second graduate degree, a Masters of Science in Physical Education.